 Medina died at the age of 25, largely unacknowledged for her success and gifted writing, and many of her manuscripts were lost in a Bowery fire.
 Even so, she is considered to be the first woman to introduce less passive female characters into the her adaptations, and to use a variety of melodrama sub genres successfully.
 (Rodriguez)

-So a chain of circumstances… Colonel Thorn gives his patronage to Theodore Fay to eable him to write a novel, which is then adapted by Louisa Medina, therefore perpetuating two kinds of literacy legacy.
+So a chain of circumstances… Colonel Thorn gives his patronage to Theodore Fay to enable him to write a novel, which is then adapted by Louisa Medina, therefore perpetuating two kinds of literacy legacy.
+Lives touch lives in the most fascinating ways.